stolostron/deploy/docs/deploy-from-brew.md

 SUBSCRIPTION_NAME           -   The name of the Subscription resource, default: "start-brew-sub"
 ```

+Note: if you are given an image for the catalogsource that has a CATALOGSOURCE_REPO such as
+`registry-proxy.engineering.redhat.com/rh-osbs` then replace with `brew.registry.redhat.io/rh-osbs`

 ### The Hard Way (NOT recomended)

 #### Step 0: Disable Old CatalogSources